sooriyaarachchi/pybites.github.io-src/content/codechallenge22_review.md

 In this article we review last week's [Packt free ebook code challenge](http://pybit.es/codechallenge22.html).
 We really scratched our own itch building both a notification service and an ebook download manager.

 First of all we were a tad disappointed not being able to automate the whole thing.
 Packt's [free-learning link](https://www.packtpub.com/packt/offers/free-learning) requires a "I'm not a robot" captcha to be solved.
 We are not the only ones [hitting this wall](https://github.com/igbt6/Packt-Publishing-Free-Learning/issues/51).
 [2captcha](https://2captcha.com/recaptchav2_eng_instruction) provies a possible way around it, but we didn't go there.

+Update 24/08/2017: there is [a fix](https://github.com/igbt6/Packt-Publishing-Free-Learning/pull/56) for this now.

 There was still a lot of room to build cool/useful stuff:

 ## Packt Daily Notification Email